 - Abdominal pain in the upper right quadrant.

-The Charcot triad for ascending cholangitis is the result of ascending cholangitis (an infection of the bile duct often caused by E-coli).
+The Charcot triad for ascending cholangitis results from ascending cholangitis (an infection of the bile duct often caused by E-coli).

-The patient’s medical history can be useful.
+The patient’s medical history can be helpful.
 For example, a history of the following increases the risk of cholangitis: